Foroughmo/CogniEdu/README.md

 </p>

 ### [💬 Ed: Our Conversational AI Agent](https://github.com/Foroughmo/CogniEdu/tree/main/5_Chatbot) <a name="Ed"></a>
-Our chatbot, Ed, is built on the ReAct (Reasoning and Acting) paradigm, leveraging LangGraph to create a dynamic, multi-tool agent.
+CogniEdu's chatbot, Ed, is built on the ReAct (Reasoning and Acting) paradigm, leveraging LangGraph to create a dynamic, multi-tool agent.
 The system employs three key capabilities:

 1. PDF Retrieval-Augmented Generation (RAG): This tool accesses and queries students' Google Classroom materials, providing efficient and relevant information from course documents.

-2. Calendar Interaction: A dedicated tool enables conversational access to the student's academic calendar, allowing for schedule queries and management.
+2. Calendar Interaction: A dedicated tool enables conversational access to the student's personal and academic calendar, allowing for schedule queries and management.

 3. Web Search Integration: Utilizing Tavily, the agent can fetch external resources to supplement course materials and provide additional learning support.